ocardenasmartinez/seidor-products/README.md

 ## Brief explanation about architectura

-Three-layer architecture, controller layer for endpoints, business layer for handle business logic and data layer for persist data
+Three-layer architecture, controller layer for endpoints, business layer for handle business logic and data layer for handle data